 Experior Financial Group Appoints Co-Founder Lee-Ann Prickett as Chief Executive Officer

-Jamie Prickett to Continue as Director at Experior and Co-CEO of Associate Owners Group (AOG)
+Jamie Prickett Continues as Director at Experior and Co-CEO at Associate Owners Group (AOG)

-As Co-Founder, President, and COO since Experior’s inception, Lee-Ann has been at the helm of the company’s operations, helping guide Experior through extraordinary growth, technological advancement, and the company’s recent strategic alliance with Associate Owners Group (AOG).
-Her transition to CEO marks a natural evolution of leadership; one that brings her front and center as the visionary voice shaping the company’s next chapter.
+A driving force behind Experior since its founding, Lee-Ann has served as President and COO, overseeing operations, growth strategy, and the company’s successful strategic alliance with Associate Owners Group (AOG).
+Her promotion to CEO marks the next chapter in Experior’s continued rise as a North American leader in financial services innovation and agent ownership.

-“Lee-Ann’s leadership has always been felt throughout Experior,” said Jamie Prickett, Co-Founder and Director of Experior, and Co-CEO of AOG.
-“Now, as she steps into the CEO role, the industry will get to see what our team has always known that her insight, passion, and ability to empower others are unmatched.”

-Known for her collaborative leadership style and focus on creating opportunity, Lee-Ann represents the modern face of financial entrepreneurship; one where excellence, ownership, and empowerment go hand in hand.

-“This moment isn’t just about women in leadership; it’s about strong leadership, period,” said Lee-Ann Prickett, CEO of Experior.
-“I’m deeply grateful for our incredible team and the men and women who’ve built this company together.
-We’re continuing to expand, innovate, and strengthen Experior’s foundation for generations to come.”
+“Lee-Ann’s influence and leadership have shaped Experior from day one,” said Jamie Prickett, Co-Founder and Director of Experior and Co-CEO of AOG.
+“This new chapter simply places her where she’s long belonged — at the forefront.
+Her vision and steady hand will help guide Experior into its most exciting era yet.”

+Under Lee-Ann’s leadership, Experior will continue to advance its mission of empowering independent financial professionals across the U.S. and Canada.
+Known for her inclusive approach, she champions collaboration, innovation, and ownership — values that continue to define Experior’s success story.

+“I’m honored to step into this role at such an exciting time,” said Lee-Ann Prickett, CEO of Experior.
+“This is not just a moment for women; it’s a moment for leadership.
+Our growth is fueled by strong, dedicated men and women working together to build something extraordinary.
+Together, we’re shaping the future of financial entrepreneurship across North America.”

-Jamie Prickett will continue to serve as a Director at Experior while remaining Co-CEO at AOG, where he will continue to play a strategic role in shaping Experior’s long-term vision and integration with AOG’s North American growth plans.
+Jamie Prickett will remain a Director at Experior while continuing as Co-CEO at AOG, ensuring alignment between Experior’s ongoing expansion and AOG’s broader North American strategy.
 Lee-Ann Prickett also sits as a Director on the board of AOG.

-Together, the Pricketts’ combined leadership, alongside AOG Co-CEO Monte Holm and the broader executive team, ensures a unified direction and an unwavering commitment to Experior’s mission: to empower families, entrepreneurs, and agents to build lasting legacies through ownership and opportunity.
+Alongside AOG Co-CEO Monte Holm and the extended leadership team, Experior is positioned for continued momentum toward its long-term goals, including IPO readiness within three years.

 Media Contact: